Lazy-Solutions/AdvancedSceneManager/docs/README.md

 # Advanced Scene Manager

+## Upgrading to 3.0
+Upgrading should be straightforward: just uninstall 2.0 and install 3.0.
+Everything should keep working as before, ASM assets are either unchanged or automatically upgraded.

+We recommend backing up your project first (always a good idea when updating major versions).

+While 3.0 carries a major version bump, most of the changes are under the hood.
+You’ll notice some UI improvements, but the bigger updates are in the backend.
+Many of these lay the groundwork for future features and advanced use cases, so for most users, the upgrade will feel smooth and familiar.

 ### Guides

 > Guides are handwritten articles to help you up to speed in working with ASM.